neon-mmd/websurfx/README.md

 - ⬆️  Organic Search results (with ranking algorithm builtin to rerank the search results according to user's search query.).
 - 🔒 Different compression and encryption levels focusing on speed and privacy.
 - 🧪 Experimental IO-uring feature for Linux operating systems focused on performance of the engine.
+- 🧅 Custom proxy and Tor support for fetching search results from the upstream search engines.
 - 🔐 Fast, private, and secure
 - 🆓 100% free and open source
 - 💨 Ad-free and clean results